MacBook (2006–2012): Ports

 The ports are all on the left edge; on early models, from left to right, they are the MagSafe power connector, Gigabit Ethernet, mini-DVI, FireWire 400, 2 USB 2.0 ports, audio in, audio out and Kensington Security Slot.

 For the unibody polycarbonate MacBook (2009), the ports from left to right are the MagSafe power connector, Gigabit Ethernet, Mini DisplayPort, 2 USB 2.0 ports, audio out and Kensington Security Slot.

 On the front, there is a power light and an infrared receiver, while on the right edge, there is only the optical drive.

 User serviceability

 The polycarbonate Intel MacBook is easier for users to fix or upgrade than its predecessor.
 Where the iBook required substantial disassembly to access internal components such as the internal hard drive, the Macbook requires that users only remove the battery and the RAM door to access or replace the hard drive.
 Apple has provided do-it-yourself manuals for these tasks on the Apple website.

 Quality problems

-In February 2007, the MacBook was recalled because the graphics card and hard drive caused the computer to overheat, which would force the unit to shut down.

 Some early polycarbonate MacBook models suffered from random shutdowns; Apple released a firmware update to resolve them.
 There were cases reported of discolored or chipping palmrests.
 In such cases, Apple asked affected owners to contact AppleCare.

-There were problems with batteries on some 2007 models not being read by the MacBook.
-This is caused by a logic board fault and not a fault with the battery.

-In February 2010, Apple announced a recall for MacBooks bought between 2006 and 2007 for hard drive issues.
-This is caused by heat and other problems.